Policies & Processes

 A high-level overview of supplier codes of conduct by Ecovadis.
 It summarises supplier codes of conduct, including what they are, how to develop and monitor them, and their benefits.

 The first international standard for sustainable procurement created by the International Standards Organisation (ISO).
-You can use it to help develop and implement sustainable purchasing policies and processes.

 Public Procurement For A Circular Economy: Good Practice Guidance cover